madeso/bookshelf/content/books/clibook.md

 This can be very confusing for the user—especially given that one of the most common things users do when trying to get a command to work is to hit the up arrow to get the last invocation, stick another option on the end, and run it again.
 If possible, try to make both forms equivalent, although you might run up against the limitations of your argument parser.

-**Allow sensitive argument values to be passed in via files.**
+**Do not read secrets directly from flags.**
-Let’s say your command takes a secret via a `--password` argument.
-A raw `--password` argument will leak the secret into `ps` output and potentially shell history.
+When a command accepts a secret, e.g. via a `--password` flag, the flag value will leak the secret into `ps` output and potentially shell history.
-It’s easy to misuse.
+And, this sort of flag encourages the use of insecure environment variables for secrets.

-Consider allowing secrets only via files, e.g. with a `--password-file` argument.
+Consider accepting sensitive data only via files, e.g. with a `--password-file` flag, or via `stdin`.
-A `--password-file` argument allows a secret to be passed in discreetly, in a wide variety of contexts.
+A `--password-file` flag allows a secret to be passed in discreetly, in a wide variety of contexts.

-(It’s possible to pass a file’s contents into an argument in Bash by using `--password $(< password.txt)`.
+(It’s possible to pass a file’s contents into a flag in Bash by using `--password $(< password.txt)`.
-Unfortunately, not every context in which a command is run will have access to magical shell substitutions.
-For example, `systemd` service definitions, `exec` system calls, and some `Dockerfile` command forms do not support the substitutions available in most shells.
-What’s more, this approach has the same security issue of leaking the file’s contents into places like the output of `ps`.
+This approach has the same security issue of leaking the file’s contents into the output of `ps`.
 It’s best avoided.)

 ### Interactivity {#interactivity}